Growing zinnias is easy and SO rewarding! Not only are they gorgeous and colorful, they also attract pollinators.

 Zinnia Care & Growing Instructions

-Though they can tolerate dry conditions, zinnias still need regular watering in order to support healthy growth.
+Though they can tolerate dry conditions, zinnias still need regular watering to support healthy growth.
 Insufficient water will result in smaller plants with fewer blooms.

 So, plan to water them once or twice per week during dry spells, but do not saturate the soil.
 They don’t like having wet feet, and overwatering will quickly kill them.